expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

   // Android-specific fields

   /**
-   * Remote url of a custom icon that replaces the default notification icon.
-  */
-  icon?: string,

-  /**
    * ID of the Notification Channel through which to display this notification
    * on Android devices.
 If an ID is specified but the corresponding channel
    * does not exist on the device (i.e. has not yet been created by your app),